 Cantraybridge College was established to promote the skills and talents of young people with disabilities.
-For almost 20 years, the college has sought to champion the rights of young people with disabilities by creating opportunities to learn and grow, opportunities which many of their mainstream peers have access to by virtue of them not having a learning disability.
+For over 20 years the college has sought to champion the rights of young people with disabilities by creating opportunities to learn and grow, opportunities which many of their mainstream peers have access to by virtue of them not having a learning disability.

 A hybrid of care farming, social care and vocational approaches to learning and development are at the centre of our work with young people with learning disabilities and/or autism spectrum conditions.

 We believe that young people with disabilities can achieve their goals and dreams and surpass the expectations of others simply by being given the chance to come to Cantraybridge.
 There aren’t many facilities like ours in Scotland and since our inception in 1994 we have developed our services with the support of a diverse staff team.

 - Achieving outcomes.

 We work with our young people, through an individualised approach, to ensure that each young person is fully supported and empowered to achieve the life goals they define for themselves.
 The outcomes that we work towards for each young person are:

 - Improved self-management and understanding of long-term conditions.